Report: Hornets Sign, Waive LiAngelo for G League Rights

 SI Recommends

-During Las Vegas Summer League, the elder Ball averaged 9.6 points, 2.0 rebounds and 1.6 steals in 17.4 minutes across five games for the Hornets.
-However, he did not receive an invitation to be a member of Charlotte’s 20-player training camp roster.
+During Las Vegas's Summer League, the elder Ball averaged 9.6 points, 2.0 rebounds and 1.6 steals in 17.4 minutes across five games for the Hornets.
+However, he did not receive an invitation to be a member of Charlotte’s 20-player training-camp roster.

 Coach James Borrego previously praised LiAngelo Ball's growth during media day.

 “I’m comfortable with LiAngelo and how he played,” Borrego said.
-“I thought he got better during that period but we have to make certain decisions here, and I’m comfortable with where we’re at. ...
+“I thought he got better during that period, but we have to make certain decisions here, and I’m comfortable with where we’re at. ...
 I can only speak for what he did on the floor in Vegas, and I thought he performed well and opened eyes and played at a higher level than I expected.”

 More NBA Coverage: